 It’s much easier to find a flight going from Split to Zagreb and then Dubrovnik, but this trip with a stop in Croatia’s capital will take over 2 hours, and is of course slightly more expensive.

 Bad news is that flights to Dubrovnik from Split are sporadic, so it’s impossible to provide a concrete schedule.
-Please provide your preferred travel dates in the search form below, it compares literally thousands of airlines and travel agencies so if the flight exists you can be sure you’ll find it.
+If you provide your preferred travel dates in the search form below, it will compare literally thousands of airlines and travel agencies so if the flight exists you can be sure you’ll find it.

 Seaplane Between Split And Dubrovnik

-European Coastal Airlines connects multiple destinations in Croatia with chartered seaplanes, giving you yet another alternative means of travel to Dubrovnik from Split.
+European Coastal Airlines connected multiple destinations in Croatia with chartered seaplanes, giving travelers a great alternative way of travel to Dubrovnik from Split.

 Private Vehicle Transfers